 #5: Accessibility to other Tools and Editors

-Most PHP developers make use of specialised text editors like Notepad++ or VIM, instead of opting for a fully-fledged IDE.
+Most PHP developers make use of specialized text editors like Notepad++ or VIM, instead of opting for a fully-fledged IDE.
 If you want to make use of an IDE, you have several free options like Eclipse that offer the whole functionality of paid ones.

 The default IDE for ASP.net is Visual Studio.
 While it isn’t free, one can’t deny its powerful features.
 It’s one of the most flexible IDEs in the market.
 If you’re willing to pay the premium, then hands-down VS is the winner, and no PHP IDE comes close.